From Rows to Reasoning: A Retrieval-Augmented Multimodal Framework for Spreadsheet Understanding: Evaluation

 \subsubsection{Goal}

 The first experiment evaluates FRTR on the newly introduced FRTR-Bench dataset, assessing its ability to handle large, multimodal, and cross-sheet enterprise workbooks.
 We compare FRTR to SpreadsheetLLM, the strongest prior single-sheet compression baseline, across six large language models (LLMs) and three difficulty tiers (\textit{Easy}, \textit{Medium}, \textit{Hard}).
 The objective is to measure reasoning accuracy, token efficiency, and latency in realistic spreadsheet settings that include multimodal content and multi-sheet dependencies.
+Since SpreadsheetLLM was designed for single-sheet reasoning, we extended it to multi-sheet settings by compressing each sheet individually and concatenating all compressed sheets into a single prompt.
+This concatenation fit within model context limits without truncation, representing the most favorable adaptation of their approach to cross-sheet tasks.